j-sieben/APEX-Tree-Plugin/README.md

 The region plugin is refreshable which comes in handy if you want to edit the entries by clicking on them.
 The region automatically binds to the `apexafterdialogclose` event and refreshes itself, maintaining its visual state.
 I really like this approach from mennooo.
 As mennooo pointed out, you need to create links by calling the `apex_util.prepare_url`.
 This method allows to set the triggering item.
 This item should be set to the `static region id` you define for your region plugin.

+I created two versions of the plugin, one for APEX 5.0 (my client still uses this version) and 19.1.
+I tried my best to support the respective Universal theme.
+If something is missing, just give me a notice.

 ## Differences

 Some functionality of the original `apex.treeView` is not supported when using the plugins.
 If you use the region plugin, it does not support having a page item to hold the values, as this is achieved with the page item plugin.
 The page item plugin on the other hand does not support links, as I found it strange that a page item calls other pages when selecting values.
 Obviously the plugin does not support the legacy `jsTree` anymore.